Day One - A Hidden Relational Superpower

 “Remember that everyone you meet is afraid of something, loves something, and has lost something.”

 In 1938, Harvard University launched the Harvard Study of Adult Development.
-It is one of the longest and most thorough examinations of adult life ever conducted.
-The study followed a total of 724 subjects for an astounding 75 years, frequently checking to ask about their life satisfaction and physical health.
+It is one of the longest and most comprehensive studies of adult life ever conducted.
+The study tracked a total of 724 participants for an astounding 75 years, regularly checking in to ask about their life satisfaction and physical health.

-The study revealed a wealth of information about what leads to a happy and fulfilling life, but one finding stood out: Good relationships keep us happier and healthier.
-Test subjects who reported being closer to their family, friends, or community were generally happier than less social subjects and had better physical health.
+The study revealed a wealth of information about what leads to a happy and fulfilling life, but one finding stood out: good relationships keep us happier and healthier.1 Test subjects who reported being closer to their family, friends, or community were generally happier and in better physical health than those who reported being less socially connected.

-Happiness, of course, is complicated.
-But the research from Harvard and others is clear: We are happier when we are in community.
-The challenge is that building and maintaining life-giving relationships as adults is complex.
-Relating to others in a healthy and mutually beneficial manner is a skill, and many of us are out of practice.
-But it doesn’t have to be that way.
+Happiness, of course, is complex.
+But research from Harvard and others makes it clear: We are happier when we’re part of a community.
+The challenge is that building and maintaining meaningful relationships as adults can be complicated.
+Connecting with others in a healthy and mutually beneficial way is a skill, and many of us are out of practice.
+However, it doesn’t have to be that way.

 This week of Start will explore one skill critical to healthy relationships: empathy.

-Empathy is the ability to understand and share the feelings of another.
+Empathy is the ability to understand and share the feelings of someone else.
 When we empathize with another person, we put ourselves in their shoes and feel what they are feeling.
 Psychologist Paul Bloom defines empathy as “The process of experiencing the world as others do, or at least as you think they do.
 To empathize with someone is to put yourself in her shoes, to feel her pain.”
-Empathy helps us cooperate with others, build friendships, and help those struggling.
+Empathy helps us cooperate with others, build friendships, and support those who are struggling.

 Empathy is important because humans desire to be heard and known.
 We want others to understand us and care about our feelings.
-People who are lonely or disconnected are at a higher risk for many deviant behaviors.
-When we are understood and cared for, it creates connections that make deep relationships possible.
+People who are lonely or disconnected are at a higher risk for many problematic and harmful behaviors.
+On the other hand, when we are understood and cared for, it creates connections that make deep relationships possible.
 People who demonstrate empathy are more memorable, likable, and trustworthy.

 Psychologist and best-selling author Daniel Goleman calls empathy “The fundamental competence of social awareness.”
 Empathy, in short, gets us out of our heads and forces us to think about the feelings and experiences of others.

 Practicing empathy also helps us avoid behaviors that harm relationships.
 Empathetic listening puts us in a posture of seeking understanding, so we are less likely to offer correction or try to “fix” someone else.
-Empathy helps us avoid becoming argumentative because it trains us to focus on hearing another person’s heart rather than analyzing their words to see if we agree with them.
+Empathy helps us avoid becoming argumentative because it trains us to focus on hearing another person’s heart and connecting with their emotions rather than analyzing their words to determine if we agree with them.

 We do not need to have identical experiences with someone to feel empathy toward them.
-Empathy is less about relating to someone’s specific experience and more about connecting to their emotion.
-For example, we can empathize with someone afraid by remembering our experiences with fear.
+Empathy is less about relating to someone’s specific experience and more about relating to the emotions they express.
+For example, we can empathize with someone who is afraid by recalling our own experiences with fear.
 Pastor and author Thomas C. Oden calls empathy “An imaginative act, an engagement of the compassionate imagination.”

 When this kind of compassionate imagination is present in a group environment, it increases safety and vulnerability.
 When those present know they will be met with empathy and compassion, they are more willing to share openly and honestly.
 That sort of communication is vital to group health, which is a big part of what makes empathy so important.

 A specific way we can show empathy for others is through practicing validation.
-Validation is the act of helping someone feel heard and understood, and most people are starving for it.
-In a world of near-endless communication options, we, as a species, have grown adept at communicating our thoughts and feelings and reacting to the thoughts and feelings of others.
+Validation is the act of helping someone feel heard and understood.
+Most people are starving to be validated.
+In a world of near-endless communication options, we, as a species, have become adept at expressing our thoughts and feelings, as well as reacting to the thoughts and feelings of others.
 We have become less adept at listening carefully to the thoughts and feelings of others.
-Technological mediation has decreased our ability to validate, as so much communication happens via screens and devices.
+Technological mediation has decreased our ability to validate, as so much communication happens via screens and devices.2

 Validation is not complicated, but it is the secret sauce to fulfilling human relationships.
 When we validate someone, we recognize and affirm the validity and worth of a person’s emotions.
 Effective validation has two components: 1) It identifies a specific emotion.
 2) It offers justification for feeling that emotion.

-Every day we are surrounded by opportunities to validate others.
-More often than not, people who vent and complain aren’t looking for solutions to their problems.
-They are looking for someone to listen to them and see and appreciate what they are experiencing.
+Every day, we have opportunities to validate others.
+More often than not, people who vent and complain aren’t seeking solutions to their problems.
+They just want someone to listen and understand what they are experiencing.
 We do precisely that when we practice validation.

 Jesus was a validation expert.
-Throughout His ministry, He met people where they were and “saw” them in a manner that showed His care and concern.
-He saw (and validated!) real needs and made people feel welcome at His side.
+Throughout His ministry, He met people where they were and “saw” them in a way that showed His care and concern.
+He recognized (and validated!) real needs and made people feel welcome by His side.

-Even though validation is simple, it doesn’t come naturally to most of us.
-It’s easier than most realize to invalidate people around us.
-Consider the following invalidating and validating responses to these statements:
+Although validation is straightforward, it doesn’t come naturally to most of us.
+It’s easier than we think to invalidate those around us.
+Consider these examples of invalidating and validating responses to some different statements:

 “My sprained ankle really hurts.”